xaur/decred-proposals/decred-dex-rfp-analysis.md

 Counter:

+* RFP by itself does not bind to expense.
+A second vote to approve a specific contractor's proposal will be necessary.
+It is possible that all such proposals will be voted down and no expense will be made.
+Therefore it is safe to proceed with the RFP to see what proposals will come, look at their plans, budgets and teams behind them.
 * There will be no large upfront payment.
 * "Upper end cost of USD 1M was not intended to indicate that would be likely cost of the work, merely that we should not entertain proposals to build it for any amount greater than that." ([politeia](https://proposals.decred.org/proposals/5431da8ff4eda8cdbf8f4f2e08566ffa573464b97ef6d6bae78e749f27800d3a/comments/15))
 * Second version of the proposal reduced the upper bound to USD 250,000.